BUCKINGHAMSHIRE LANDSCAPE GARDENERS

 Patio sump drains are where small drains are installed to the lowest part of surface to collect surface water.

 Sump drains were typical especially in decades past where concreting was a more popular surfacing material.
-However today, new patio installations seek to keep the level on a flush and consistent gradient.

 This is much more clean and professional especially when aiming for a more contemporary look.
 Sump drains do deserve a mention however they are not typically considered within modern, patio, drainage.